PaperMC/docs/docs/paper/admin/how-to/per-world-configuration.md

 ## Default Values

-No per world values are set by default.
-All default values are stored in `paper-world-defaults.yml`, within the `config` directory.
-Everything in this file has the possibility to be set per world, but isn't by default.
-Changing something in `paper-world-defaults.yml` will change the value for all worlds where it is not manually overridden.
+Paper sets no per-world overrides out of the box, storing all default values in `config/paper-world-defaults.yml`.
+Everything in this file can be overridden per world but isn't by default.
+Changing something in `paper-world-defaults.yml` will change the value for all worlds where you have not manually overridden it.

 ## Per World Values